freenas/freenas-docs/userguide/storage.rst

 this system.

-To instead destroy the data and share configurations on the pool, also set all three options.
-This instructs the system to destroy the data on the pool, datasets, zvols, and the configuration of each share.
+To instead destroy the data and share configurations on the pool, also set the :guilabel:`Destroy data on this pool?` option.
+Data on the pool is destroyed, including share configuration, zvols, datasets, and the pool itself.
+The disk is returned to a raw state. pool, datasets, zvols, and the configuration of each share.
 It returns the individual disk to a raw state.